TheManuel0/bash-scripts/README.md

 * Segundos: Copy the content of files, and stops X seconds every Y seconds.

 * API: Workspace ONE Api call

+# AWS
+- Bash scripts for aws management
+*Dynamodb_add-query: A script for adding or querying an item from a table in DynamoDB